-We have loved walking around Annapolis and the surrounding areas since we have moved but we have gained a new appreciation for all that Annapolis has to offer during the Corona lockdown.
-Every day, we take a walk and try to vary our routine and destinations.
-So we share with you our best walks – all within a 30 minute drive or less from the Flag House Inn
+We have loved walking around Annapolis and the surrounding areas since moving here but we have gained a new appreciation for all that Annapolis has to offer during COVID-19.
+We take walks frequently, and try to vary our routine and destinations.
+So we share with you our best walks – both leaving from here as well as within a 30 minute drive or less from the Flag House Inn

 But first a word from our sponsors: If you aren’t a guest with us, please have a look at our web site, we’d love to have you stay with us.
-We include parking on site (other hotels ding you $29/night) and hot cooked breakfast ($20-30/day or more elsewhere – and it’s delicious – check out our Insta ).
+Our rates include parking on site (all large hotels in town ding you $29/night) and hot cooked breakfast ($20-30/day or more elsewhere – and it’s delicious – check out our Insta ).

 Our location can’t be beat, we are across from Naval Academy gate 1 (main entrance) and 2 blocks to city dock!
 You can book direct with us, click here ….
 Plan ahead and book early for your next visit, we fill up fast….

-Thanks for listening – on with the list:
+Thanks for listening – on with the (rather extensive) list:

 Main St – West St – Church Circle – State Circle – Maryland Ave – Prince George – King George – This is the core of Colonial Annapolis and downtown and all of this is more more than 3-4 blocks from the front door!
 Stroll the shops and restaurants, explore the colonial themed homes, visit the State House where George Washington resigned his commission… it’s the oldest state house in the country

 Murray Hill – Acton Place – Pocket Parks – Bounded by Duke of Gloucester, West St and Spa Creek, this well kept neighborhood is full of stately homes and great vistas.
-Start from Flag House Inn, walk past City Dock, go up Green St (alongside Historic Annapolis & Hats in the Belfry) and enter into the residential streets along Market St, Charles and Conduit St. Wind your way around to Murray, Lafayette, Southgate and other streets… Many streets have a tiny park where the street dead ends into Spa Creek, the largest of which is Acton Park at the end of Conduit, Charles, West & Shaw
+Start from Flag House Inn, walk past City Dock, go up Green St (alongside Hats in the Belfry) off Main St. and enter into the residential streets Market St, Charles and Conduit St. Wind your way around to Murray, Lafayette, Southgate and other streets… Many streets have a tiny park where the street dead ends into Spa Creek, the largest of which is Acton Park at the end of Conduit, Charles, West & Shaw

-Eastport Stroll – The “Maritime Republic of Eastport” (Self styled independence statement and yellow flags :-)), previously home to boat building and seafood processing factories, is full of unique restored homes, many great restaurants facing Spa Creek, and just absolutely great for a longer walk.
+Eastport Stroll – The “Maritime Republic of Eastport” (Self styled independent zone with distinctive yellow flags :-)), previously home to boat building and seafood processing factories, is full of unique restored homes, many great restaurants facing Spa Creek, and just absolutely great for a longer walk.
 Walk to the other end of Eastport to Davis’ Pub, a classic neighborhood spot.
+On the way, stop at Forward Brewing, the only/best microbrewery in walking distance.

 West Annapolis – this is a longer walk, it’s about a mile to get to the start.
 Walk up King George, turn left and the road will wind around to the entrance at Annapolis St ….
 Flamant restaurant (great farm to table) will be on your left.
 Take a right at Giddings, Melvin or Monterrey, and eventually you’ll see water views and stately homes.

 The Naval Academy – This is the safest (no uneven bricks and few cars) and most scenic and historic walk of all!
-Pick up a map from the sitting room, bring an ID to get through security (note – During Coronavirus lockdown, we need to escort you on to the Yard) and you are off and away.
+Pick up a map from the sitting room, bring an ID to get through security (note – During Coronavirus lockdown, you can only get in with a defense department ID) and you are off and away.
 We suggest an immediate right turn leaving the security check point, walk along harbor/ waterfront, to Triton Light (single most scenic view in Annapolis) along boat basin/Severn river , cut through to Bancroft Hall / Stribling walk, past Chapel and Herndon Monument , on to Museum and across wooden bridge over College Creek to Hospital Point and John McCain’s grave… Work your way back past Worden Field and out thru gate 3 or walk down officers row and out Gate 1….

 Out of Town (driving distance one way)

 Greenbury Point (10 min) – our favorite hike outside downtown Annapolis – see our blog – only negative is sometimes the park closes for military training – check status here.
-Increasingly popular, the the loop walk is ~2.5 mi and add on side trails to get to 4 miles easily… Several look out points along the way
+Increasingly popular, the the loop walk, mostly along the Severn River & Chesapeake Bay, is ~2.5 mi and add on side trails to get to 4 miles easily… Several look out points along the way

-Quiet Waters Park (10 min) – Large county park, the perimeter trail covers 4 miles, but plenty of shorter hikes – See our blog – be sure to walk the South River overlook trail for a great view out to the Chesapeake Bay.
+Quiet Waters Park (10 min) – Favorite hike 1A, large county park, the paved perimeter trail covers 4-5 miles, but plenty of unpaved trails – See our blog – be sure to walk the South River overlook trail for a great view out to the Chesapeake Bay.
 They also have a kayak/canoe / bike rental along a quiet creek

-Baltimore & Annapolis (10 min) and BWI Trail (30 min) – see our blog for our bike ride on the B&A. If hiking, drive a bit further up Route 2 for an easier access to the trail (it’s 1/2 mile walk to trail head from lot nearest to Annapolis).
+Baltimore & Annapolis (10 min) and BWI Trail (30 min) – see our blog for our bike ride on the B&A. If hiking, drive a bit further up Route 2 for an easier access to the trail behind Naval Bagels / bike shop as it’s a 1/2 mile walk to trail head from lot nearest to Annapolis.
 The trail goes all the way to BWI, and then you can do a loop around BWI and back – a 40 mile distance all in…

 Thomas Point Park (20 min) – details here and hiker’s perspective here – It’s not much of a walk but what a great perspective on the Bay, you can look up the Bay to the Chesapeake Bay Bridge, straight out is the famous Thomas Point Lighthouse and down the Bay is the mouth of the South River, Kent Island and Tilghman Island… Picnic tables available, bring a folding chair.
 Always great when paired with a trip to Great Frogs winery